 Schedule 20 of EPR2016 defines a mining waste operation as being the management of extractive waste, whether or not it involves a waste facility.
 Under EPR2016, an environmental permit is required to authorise a mining waste operation.

 The WNA operations will continue to involve the management of extractive waste not including a waste facility.
-Activity A1 of environmental permit EPR/BB3001FT is being varied to include the addition drilling, testing, workover and production operations.
+Activity AR8 of environmental permit EPR/BB3001FT is being varied to include a 'reservoir stimulation'.